-- o Can current staff be trained?
+- Tip: Can current staff be trained?
 Training represents an upfront cost but offers long- term payoff.

-- o If training cannot close the gaps, consider whether the needed skill set is temporary or long-term.
-Temporary gaps can be closed cost effectively through hiring of contractors or consultants to provide specialized knowledge without paying for a full-time employee.
+- Utilize assessments and audits to understand the capabilities ceiling of your existing team.
+If training cannot close the critical gaps, consider whether the needed skill set is temporary or long-term.
+Temporary gaps can be closed cost effectively through hiring of contractors or DHF consultants to provide specialized knowledge without paying for a full-time employee.
 Such expertise can be used for:

 Maximizing Value from Automation

 - Start-up or early stage organizations can benefit from basic manual systems or hybrid systems that automate some of the more labor-intensive quality functions such as document control.

 - Mid-market organizations can benefit from increased automation through hybrid or enterprise QMS systems that address multiple quality needs such as document control, deviations control, non-conformance, equipment calibration, equipment maintenance orders, audit, CAPA, change control, training and functions that control product outputs.